Bad Man (song)

-"Bad Man" is a single by musician R. Kelly, included on the soundtrack for the 2000 film Shaft.
-It was the first and only single from the Shaft soundtrack and charted at number 30 on the R&B/Hip-Hop Singles & Tracks chart.
+"Bad Man" is a song by American musician R. Kelly, included on the soundtrack for the 2000 film Shaft.
+It was the first and only single from the Shaft soundtrack and charted at number 30 on the US Billboard Hot R&B/Hip-Hop Singles & Tracks chart.
 A video for the song was directed by Hype Williams.

 Music video

 The music video, directed by Hype Williams, features clips from Shaft.